kube-burner/kube-burner/docs/cli.md

-  check-alerts Evaluate alerts for the given time range completion   Generates completion scripts for bash shell destroy      Destroy old namespaces labeled with the given UUID. help         Help about any command import       Import metrics tarball index        Index kube-burner metrics
+  check-alerts Evaluate alerts for the given time range completion   Generates completion scripts for bash shell destroy      Destroy old namespaces labeled with the given UUID. health-check Check for Health Status of the cluster help         Help about any command import       Import metrics tarball index        Index kube-burner metrics